kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/08-user-accounts-and-auth/03-log-user-in.md

 * We need to tell passport what to do with the user
 * We will log into passport
 * Passport will say, "Ok, now what?
-What informaton would you like on each request?"
+What information would you like on each request?"
     - In our case we just want to pass along the actual user object
         + This will enable us to put their avatar in the top right corner
         + Show the stores they've created